Anonym0usLemon/Tattoo-Parlor/README.md

 # Tattoo Parlor Project

 This is a fully featured website with over 18 pages.
 Designed by iNET Web and developed by me.
 I was given a photoshop mockup and was tasked with coding it from scratch.
+It was my first project that I completed within my first 30 days at iNET and I used the .NET framework originally.
+But later redid the project in React.

 ## Technologies Used